As an Australian citizen aged 18 years of age or older, you have a right and a responsibility to enrol and vote in federal elections.

 You can vote at any polling place in your home state or territory.
 Polling places open at 8am and close at 6pm sharp.

-If you are in another state or territory on election day, and you haven't voted early, you will need to vote at an interstate voting centre.
+If you are in another state or territory and you haven't voted early, you will need to vote at an interstate voting centre.

-A list of polling places and interstate voting centres will be made available on the AEC website.
+A list of polling places and interstate voting centres will be available on this website a few weeks before election day.

 Instructions on how to vote are printed on the ballot papers.
 If you make a mistake or you are unsure what to do just ask a polling official for help.